The Original Mickey Mouse Club Show

 Steve Abernathy decides to have a barbeque at his parent's country house.
 He invites Annette, but she declines, since she and Uncle Archie are going to visit Jet Maypen and her father at their farm.
 The kids ride a hay wagon out to the Abernathy place.
 Laura is happy to have Mike and Steve to herself, but gets miffed when they stop the wagon at the Maypen farm.
 The boys persuade Jet and Annette to come along with them, sending Laura into a funk.
 At the barbeque Steve pays attention to Annette, ignoring Laura, who throws a fit.
 Jet forces Laura to come right out and accuse Annette of theft, and when she does jumps in and tackles her.
 They fall into the swimming pool, which ends the fight and barbeque.
 Mrs Abernathy gets the necklace story out of Val, and very quickly all the other parents know it as well.
 Feeling she has brought trouble to her Aunt and Uncle, Annette runs away but is brought back by Mike.

 At the next entertainment committee meeting at the Abernathy residence, Laura, Jet, and Annette all show up.
 To forestall trouble, Steve asks Laura to do her song.
 She tries to play the piano, but it produces off-key noises.
-Steve and Mike open it up and discover the necklace deep inside.
+Steve and Drew Stafford open it up and discover the necklace deep inside.
 Laura apologises to Annette, Jet apologises to Laura, and everything ends happily.

 Episode Guide